MarianoArg/recipes/README.md

 # Recipes

-The idea behind this project, was to collect recipes from the most popular channels on youtube and put it into a single place.
+The idea behind this project, was to collect recipes from the most popular channels on **YouTube** and put it into a single place.

 ## Getting Started